-Chef Dominique Crenn utilizes unique presentations and luxurious ingredients (caviar, foie gras, truffles, etc.) in her creative cuisine at Atelier Crenn in San Francisco.
+Chef Dominique Crenn utilizes unique presentations and luxurious ingredients (caviar, truffles, etc.) in her creative cuisine at Atelier Crenn in San Francisco.
 Even the menu is out of the ordinary — it is written in the form of a poem, with each line evoking one of her adventurous dishes.

-Her other restaurant, Petit Crenn, is an “homage to her mother and grandmother’s cooking,” and features cuisine reminiscent of her native Brittany.
+Another of her restaurants, Petit Crenn, is an “homage to her mother and grandmother’s cooking,” and features cuisine reminiscent of her native Brittany.

 • GAYOT’s exclusive video interview with Chef Dominique Crenn